To inspire compassion and responsibility for animals, in addition to rescuing, rehabilitating and finding homes for companion animals.

 - Forte Animal Rescue was named in honor of Forte, the founder’s Shiloh Shepherd (1992-1999) she saved from death row.

-- Forte Animal Rescue is one of few rescue organizations that offer a Junior Volunteer Program.
+- Forte Animal Rescue is the only rescue organization in our community that offers a hands-on Junior Volunteer Program.
 FAR believes it’s imperative to invest in today’s youth and create well-rounded young adults that will serve their communities in the future.

 - Forte Animal Rescue is an all-breed rescue group.
 FAR rescues any breed or mix from poodles to pit bulls because FAR volunteers believe all animals deserve a chance at life.